aiverson/constellation/doc/whitepaper/sections/intro.md

 design of Terra, which integrates Lua, a high level scripting language with a small low level programming language, Terra.
-The result is a rich language that is capable of on the fly run time code generation, self optimization, and lends itself specifically well to multistage programming.
+The result is a rich language that is capable of on the fly run time code generation, self optimization, and lends itself especially well to multistage programming.
 Despite being a relatively new language Terra has quickly found itself on the cutting edge of applications varying from high speed physics simulations to digital image processing.